Ulcerative colitis is a form of inflammatory bowel disease (IBD) that causes inflammation in the large intestine.

 - are 60 years old or above

-- have a family member with ulcerative colitis or another form of inflammatory bowel disease (IBD)
+- have a family member with ulcerative colitis or another form of IBD

 - are of Jewish descent

-Children with ulcerative colitis can experience a variety of symptoms, ranging from mild to severe.
-Symptoms are usually related to inflammation.
+Children with ulcerative colitis can experience a variety of symptoms, which can range in severity from mild to severe.
+The symptoms are usually related to inflammation.

-Like adults, children with ulcerative colitis will go through periods of remission with little to no symptoms, followed by flares when the symptoms return.
+Like adults, children with ulcerative colitis will go through periods of remission with few or no symptoms.
+These typically precede flares, when the symptoms return.

 Symptoms can include: